-The Zigman Lab is interested in the peptide hormone ghrelin, and in particular how it influences various eating behaviors (eating when hungry, eating for pleasure and stress-induced eating), body weight, the body’s responses to gastric bypass surgery and stress, blood glucose, reward behaviors, and mood.
-We also investigate ghrelin secretion and also the relationship of ghrelin cells to other endocrine cells in the gastrointestinal tract.
+The Zigman Lab investigates the biological basis for complex eating and the neuro-hormonal framework linking eating behavior to affect, with the ultimate goal of designing new methods to prevent and treat extremes of body weight and associated disorders of affect and metabolism.
+As mentioned, we mainly have used the ghrelin system as a muse, investigating how this peptide hormone and its receptor influence various eating behaviors (eating when hungry, eating for pleasure and stress-induced eating), body weight, the body’s responses to gastric bypass surgery and stress, blood glucose, reward behaviors, and mood.
+We also investigate ghrelin secretion and the relationship of ghrelin cells to other endocrine cells in the gastrointestinal tract.

-Ghrelin is secreted primarily by distinct ghrelin cells located in the lining of the stomach and intestine, however little is known regarding the exact mechanisms that control ghrelin biosynthesis and secretion.
+Ghrelin is secreted primarily by distinct ghrelin cells located in the lining of the stomach and intestine, however much remains to be learned regarding the exact mechanisms that control ghrelin biosynthesis and secretion.

 Ghrelin acts by binding to the growth hormone secretagogue receptor (GHSR; ghrelin receptor), which is a G-protein coupled receptor located in numerous brain sites and peripheral organs.